-AIDS infections down by a third in S.Africa: UNAIDSJanuary 17th, 2014 in HIV & AIDS /
+AIDS infections down by a third in S.Africa: UNAIDSJanuary 17, 2014 in Medicine & Health / HIV & AIDS

 New cases of HIV and AIDS fell sharply in South Africa since ten years ago, a testimony to successful treatment, according to a report by the UN Aids body released Friday.

 In 2004 around 540,000 South Africans contracted HIV, but the number dropped by a third to 370,000 in 2012, UNAIDS said.

 "The general message is that it's good news," said the body's country coordinator Catherine Sozi.

 Graphs showed plummeting numbers of people dying of the condition yearly from 330,000 to 240,000 in the same period.

 At 6.4 million seropositive cases South Africa still has the largest number of people living with AIDS, but the figures showed success in public treatment programmes, according to Sozi.

 After years of dragging its feet, Africa's wealthiest country has developed the world's largest HIV treatment programme since 2004.